trevorscott/tf-bridge/README.md

 ```
 https://s3.amazonaws.com/octo-public/wide_deep_model.tar.gz
 ```
-Some background information about the science behind this model can be found [here](https://www.tensorflow.org/tutorials/wide_and_deep).
+Some background information about the model can be found [here](https://www.tensorflow.org/tutorials/wide_and_deep).

 Set the provided URL as a config var via the button deploy or set it manually: